 ENRich 2016: Partners speak

-Partner, Infrastructure & Government Services at KPMG in India
+Partner, Infrastructure and Government Services – CF

 © 2022 KPMG Assurance and Consulting Services LLP, an Indian Limited Liability Partnership and a member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.